knarloch/fosiaudio_chilli/README.md

 # fosiaudio_chilli

-Application setting up http server with simple controls:
+A http server with simple controls:
- * play
+ * play my favourite internet radio `ChilliZet`
- * pause
+ * pause it

-That's capable of streaming my favourite internet radio, using `clvc`.
+ * volume control

+Intended to be part of https://github.com/knarloch/fosiaudio .

+Has some hardcodes and assumptions about the OS it's running on:
+* `cvlc` is available, and if started as root, `cvlc` also is usable for root
+* volume control is executed on *SoftMaster* alsa audio device
+*